boostercloud/workflows-framework/chapters/chapter01.md

 Using a truth table allows one to visualize all the possible states, which forces the mind to actively reason about the problem.

 This is all well for conditionals running inside the memory of a single computer, but distributed systems integrating other distributed systems have a spectrum of possible interactions with so many combinations that no table that fits within the observable universe can hold them.

-- [ ]  *TODO: Add a diagram illustrating the space of states in a distributed system.*

 Tools like [TLA$^+$](https://lamport.azurewebsites.net/tla/tla.html) and [Alloy](https://haslab.github.io/formal-software-design/) can help us reason about every step in a process that can fail for different reasons by forcing us to specify every possible way the system can behave.